IPSec Fault Tolerance

 Reverse Route Injection (RRI)

 RRI is a method that synchronizes return routes for the spoke to the active gateway.
-The idea behind RRI is to make routing decisions dependent on the IPsec state.
+The idea behind RRI is to make routing decisions that are dependent on the IPsec state.
 For end-to-end reachability, a route to a “secure” subnet must exist with a valid network hop.
 RRI inserts a route to the “secure” subnet in the RIB and associates it with an IPsec peer.
 Then, it injects based on the Proxy ACL; matches the destination address in the proxy ACL.

-• RRI injects a static route for the upstream network.
+- RRI injects a static route for the upstream network.

 HSRPs’ or RRI IPsec is limited because it does not carry any state between the two IPsec peers.
-A better high-availability solution is to carry state ( Security Association Database ) between the two gateways, offering stateful failover.
+A better high-availability solution is to have state ( Security Association Database ) between the two gateways, offering stateful failover.

 Implementing IPsec Fault Tolerance: